 8. Check if the community “works” for you

 Every neighbourhood has its own culture and communal presence.
-Bedok is known for being rather laid back, whereas Yishun experiences a lot of (bizarre) excitement.
+Bedok is known for being family-friendly, whereas Queenstown is more yuppie.
 As you’re going to be living there for a long time, make an effort to get a feel for the neighbourhood.

 In particular, get a sense for how friendly the neighbours are, and visit the community centre.
-The list of activities will clue you in on how active the community is, and what subcultures you’ll be immersed in.
+The list of activities will clue you in on how active the community is, what it’s demographics are (i.e. line dancing classes every day of the week points to a pretty grown-up group of residents), and what subcultures you’ll be immersed in.

 9. Buying like an investor when you’re really an HDB home buyer

 Investors should care about resale value, rental prospects, market timing, and all the usual money issues.
 But if you’re a home buyer, you need to consider a whole different set of requirements.

 As a home buyer, rental income and resale gain should be the least of your concerns.
 You need to make sure the flat suits your family’s lifestyle, and that you’re perfectly comfortable coming home to it.
 Sometimes, an amenity for a landlord – such as a nearby MRT station – is a dis-amenity to you.
 Sure, the train station could raise your resale value; but maybe you already drive, and have no desire to hear the train roar past every few minutes.

 Likewise, it’s sometimes okay to pay a little more, if the HDB unit is perfect for you.
 Remember, your family has to sleep there, eat there, and grow up within those four walls.
 That should override the importance of making a bit more cash if you resell.